chriswailes/RLTK/examples/kazoo/chapter 5/Chapter5.md

 Recall that we compile top-level expressions into a self-contained LLVM function that takes no arguments and returns the computed double.
 Because the LLVM JIT compiler matches the native platform ABI you can just cast the result pointer to a function pointer of that type and call it directly.
 This means there is no difference between JIT compiled code and native machine code that is statically linked into your application.

-With just these two changes, lets see how Kaleidoscope works now (the output below is slightly elided)!
+With just these two changes, lets see how Kazoo works now (the output below is slightly elided)!

 	Kazoo > 4 + 5;